tomasz-herman/RayCaster/README.md

 There are two options for a camera orthographic and perspective.
 Model and Light color are fully adjustable.
-Lights exponent might be set from 1 to 100.
+Light's exponent might be set from 1 to 100.
 Ellipsoid scale, rotation and position might be changed.
 Rendering is adaptive, by default picture is rendered at 1/32 resolution, then 1/16, 1/8, 1/4, 1/2 and then at full resolution.
 Number of steps might be chosen from 8 to 0(render at full resolution instantly)